justinmeiners/efficient-programming-with-components/09_iterators.md

 Maybe I was stupid,
 but I wasn't ignorant.

-[^eop]: See chapter 7 of "Elements of Programming" on coordinate structures.
+[^coordinate-references]: See chapter 7 of "Elements of Programming" on coordinate structures.
+    An interesting discussion on the general idea of "coordinatisation" is found in chapter 1 of  "Basic Notions of Algebra" by Shafarevich.

-[^boost]: [Boost][boost] is a popular collection of C++ libraries generally accepted as the next tool to reach for beyond the standard library.
+[^boost]: [Boost][boost] is a popular collection of C++ libraries, covering a wide range of uses,
+     generally accepted as the next tool to reach for beyond the standard library.
+     Many standard library features, such as smart pointers, were initially developed in Boost.
      Alex speaks positively of some parts (see [his foreword][alex-graph-foreword] for "The Boost Graph Library"), but others he is more critical of.